-I am a Director of Product Management at Facebook, focusing on news.
-I joined in June 2015 after the acqui-hire of my previous company, Tugboat Yards, which I co-founded with Brad Whitaker in July 2012.
+I joined Facebook after the acqui-hire of my previous company, Tugboat Yards, which I co-founded with Brad Whitaker in July 2012.
 Tugboat had built an audience management platform to help internet media sites with subscription monetization but we shut the company down as part of joining Facebook.

 Investing, Boards and Other Projects